UPEV1sion/Enigma/docs/Enigma.md

 60 \cdot 17.576 = 1.054.560
 $$

-After all this, we are left with compared to before a laughable key length of $1.054.560$.
+After all this, we're left with compared to before a laughable key length of $1.054.560$.

 **Side-note**: